 There was a problem.
 Please refresh the page and try again.

 The titles featured in this best books of all time list were chosen thoughtfully and with care by woman&home's very own team of bibliophiles.
 After all, who can truly say what qualities make a book one of the best ever?
 Is it to do with sales and popularity?
 Beautiful words or an intriguing plot?
 A book, fiction or non-fiction, that changed the way we think?
 We’ve tried to make choices that span genres and centuries and that offer new ideas as well as the showing our love for stand-out classics.

-While the best books of 2021 keep us plugged into the here and now, picking up one of those novels that never fall out of fashion—be it an unforgettable classic from Charles Dickens or a haunting reflection of wartime from Sebastian Faulks—can be deeply fulfilling.
-The books we've included below are ones everyone should read at least once in their lifetime, and picks that will stay with you long after the closing lines.
+We love to stay up-to-date with the best books of 2022, but this list offers something else.
+The books we've included below are ones everyone should read at least once in their lifetime - because they will stay with you long after you’ve read the final lines.
 Whether you're looking for a beautiful love story, a magical adventure, a dystopian exploration of the future, an emotional thrill-ride, or a tale that makes us reflect on our real-world values—there's something for everyone on this list.

 W&H's pick of the best books of all time